harshithauv20/README/README.md

 ### 🚗 RoadIQ / Apar Drishti

-Contributing to a computer-vision project focused on road-traffic monitoring using Python, YOLO and OpenCV.
+Contributing to a computer-vision project focused on road-traffic monitoring using Python, YOLO, and OpenCV.

-### 🚦 AI Traffic Light Control System
+### 🚦 Traffic Light Control System

-A computer-vision project using Python and OpenCV for vehicle detection and traffic-light control.
+A computer-vision project using Python and OpenCV for vehicle detection and rule-based traffic-light control.

 ### 🌱 Automated Plant Watering System